AURORA VIEWING TOUR#24: TO ALASKA

 Brilliant aurora curtains seen during our March 2017 Alaska trip.
 The Big Dipper is visible behind the aurora as is the North Star upper left.
 Jeff Pohlman photo.

 A moose calf seen at the lodge in February 2020.
+Moose may sometimes be seen there.
 Peggy Bechtell photo.

 MARCH 23 (Thursday): DAY 2– Fairbanks

 Breakfast, lunch, and dinner will be included for you at the lodge today unless you book the optional Arctic Circle tour below.
-You will have the day free to participate in optional activities at the lodge (not included).
+You will have the day free to participate in activities at the lodge as shown below.